graphcore/examples/applications/pytorch/bert/README.md

 ## Running pretraining with checkpointing

-To enable the saving of model checkpoints on a run you need to add `--checkpoint-dir <path/to/checkpoint/dir>` to the command line.
+To enable the saving of model checkpoints on a run you need to add `--checkpoint-output-dir <path/to/checkpoint/dir>` to the command line.
 By default this will save a model checkpoint at the start and end of training.

-Additionally, for more frequent outputting of checkpoints you can add `--checkpoint-every-nsteps <nsteps>` to save a model checkpoint after every `n` training steps.
+Additionally, for more frequent outputting of checkpoints you can add `--checkpoint-steps <nsteps>` to save a model checkpoint after every `nsteps` training steps.

-To load model weights from a checkpoint, use the flag `--checkpoint-file <path/to/checkpoint/pickle/file.pt>`.
-To also restore the training and optimizer state (e.g. to resume a training run), also add the flag `--restore-steps-and-optimizer`.
+To load model weights from a checkpoint directory use the flag `--pretrained-checkpoint <path/to/checkpoint/step_N>`.
+(You can also pass the name of a model from HuggingFace model hub here too.)
+To also resume a training run from a checkpoint, also add the flag `--resume-training-from-checkpoint`.

 ## Run the SQuAD application